 Get off Social Media

 Social media has proven to be a huge time suck, especially for at-home workers who don't have firewalls set up to prevent access.
-If you worked for a large company like IBM or Coca-Cola and had a desk job, you wouldn't be able to access Facebook and Twitter all day long like you can at home.
+If you worked for a large company like IBM or Coca-Cola and had a desk job, you wouldn't be able to access Facebook and Twitter all day long as you can at home.
 Large companies know that access to social media negatively affects productivity.

-If you are a social media junkie, and find yourself wasting time on entertaining YouTube videos, scrolling Facebook all day, or looking at Pinterest planning your next meal, it is time to get serious about your eBay listing.
+If you are a social media junkie and find yourself wasting time on entertaining YouTube videos, scrolling Facebook all day, or looking at Pinterest planning your next meal, it is time to get serious about your eBay listing.
 A few ways to limit your social media time: